Brad Keselowski: 2010

 In 2010, Keselowski replaced David Stremme in the No. 12 Dodge Charger in the Cup Series and ran the full Nationwide Series schedule as well in the No. 22 Discount Tire.
-In Atlanta, on lap 41, Keselowski unintentionally tapped Carl Edwards on a restart and Edwards went up to the wall to collect Joey Logano.
+In Atlanta, on lap 41, Keselowski unintentionally tapped Carl Edwards on a restart, and Edwards went up to the wall to collect Joey Logano.
 Later, Keselowski appeared to be headed toward a top-five finish at Atlanta with three laps to go when Edwards, apparently in retaliation for this accident, intentionally spun Keselowski.
-Keselowski's car caught air and despite the roof flaps working his car overturned, hitting the front-stretch wall roof-first in an accident that resembled the Talladega finish of the previous year.
-His new teammate Kurt Busch ended up winning the race.
-Edwards was parked by NASCAR and Keselowski was physically okay, but shaken up from the heavy impact.
+Keselowski's car caught air and, despite the roof flaps working, his car overturned, hitting the front-stretch wall roof-first in an accident that resembled the Talladega finish of the previous year.
+His new teammate, Kurt Busch, ended up winning the race.
+Edwards was parked by NASCAR, and Keselowski was physically okay but shaken up from the heavy impact.

 Keselowski scored his first 2010 Nationwide win at Talladega on April 25, after crashing out of the Sprint Cup race earlier in the day, and then went on to win five more races at Richmond, Nashville, Michigan, and Charlotte.
-At Gateway International Raceway in 2010 Brad Keselowski fought rival Carl Edwards again in the closing stages of the Nationwide Race.
+At Gateway International Raceway in 2010, Brad Keselowski fought rival Carl Edwards again in the closing stages of the Nationwide Race.
 On the final lap, Keselowski got loose and unintentionally bumped Edwards.
 Keselowski briefly took the lead, but gave the position back and fell in behind Edwards.
-The two ran side by side through turns two and three before Edwards ran high in turn 4 and then made a hard left into the right quarter panel of the No. 22, tuning him intentionally into the wall hard at the finish line and causing an eleven car wreck.
+The two ran side by side through turns two and three before Edwards ran high in turn 4 and then made a hard left into the right quarter panel of the No. 22, turning him intentionally into the wall hard at the finish line and causing an eleven-car wreck.
 Keselowski's car came down in front of the field and was hit hard by the car of Shelby Howard.
 Keselowski climbed out of his car with a grimace on his face and mostly unscathed, though one driver was sent to the hospital with rib injuries.
-With his team and in victory lane Edwards was loudly booed as he bragged publicly that the crash was not an accident.
+With his team and in victory lane, Edwards was loudly booed as he bragged publicly that the crash was not an accident.
 Keselowski was infuriated and told a reporter that Edwards just wrecked him for no reason, saying, "I am sure Edwards will say sorry or think about how cool he is in his mind but that is not reality."
-That week NASCAR put Edwards on probation for his actions, fined him $25,000, and deducted sixty points from him in the Nationwide Series point standings.
-NASCAR also placed Keselowski on probation just in case Keselowski felt the need to pay Edwards back.
+That week, NASCAR put Edwards on probation for his actions, fined him $25,000, and deducted sixty points from him in the Nationwide Series point standings.
+NASCAR also placed Keselowski on probation, just in case Keselowski felt the need to pay Edwards back.
 Both drivers were then told by NASCAR to either calm down the rivalry or face an indefinite suspension from the sport.